video-dev/media-ui-extensions/proposals/0007-live-edge.md

 - __Advertised Live Edge__ - This is the latest available media time as represented in a manifest, playlist, or simiilar.
 This will not be exposed by any API defined in this proposal, but is defined here for reference in the recommended computations for Seekable Live Edge.
 - __Seekable Live Edge__ - This is the latest available media time a player should attempt to seek to or play, typically some offset from the Advertised Live Edge, determined in part by things like the `HOLD-BACK` or the `suggestedPresentationDelay`.
 - __Live Edge Window__ - This is the range of time between the Seekable Live Edge and some offset that should be treated as the live edge for visualization purposes, given the segmented nature of HAS media delivery and updates.
+Its start is exposed by the proposed `liveEdgeStart`, and its end is identical to the proposed constrained `seekable.end()`/Live Seekable Window end.
 - __Live Seekable Window__ - This is the range of time between the Seekable Live Edge and the start of seekable live Media as derived from the media's manifest or playlist(s).
 For "standard" live, this will be a small window size and is primarily present to account for things like latency (and not used for UI).
 For "DVR" use cases, this is used to allow users to seek within live content.
 While out of scope for this proposal, adding a definition here for clarity.
+Its start and end are defined by the proposed constrained `seekable` `TimeRanges` object.

 ## Diagram with HLS reference values for context